taichi-dev/taichi/docs/profiler.rst

 Taichi's profiler can help you analyze the run-time cost of your program.
 There are two profiling systems in Taichi: ``KernelProfiler`` and ``ScopedProfiler``.

-``KernelProfiler`` is used to analysis the performance of user kernels.
+``KernelProfiler`` is used to analyze the performance of user kernels.

-While ``ScopedProfiler`` is used for Taichi developers for analysis the performance of the compiler itself.
+While ``ScopedProfiler`` is used by Taichi developers to analyze the performance of the compiler itself.

 KernelProfiler